Cc618/Hard-Leetcode-Problems/README.md

 This repo gathers some leetcode problems ranked hard.

+## Content

+- The problem : Includes the description provided by leetcode or a shorter version with a link and also an example test case
-Each file contains a description, an example, comments to understand the problem and also a link to the statement.
+- Solution : A solution with comments to understand it and also a code snippet to test the example
-Moreover, a main function is included with a dataset to test the problem.
+- Complexity : Time and space complexity of the implemented solution

 ## Languages

-Most of the problems are made in either C++ (g++, c++17) or Python3 (3.8).
+Most of problems are made in either C++ (g++, c++17) or Python3 (3.8).